-Now that you know what to expect in this beautiful part of North Georgia don't hessitate to go ahead and set up your stay in the North Georgia cabins as I can assure you this will be a long day in the water.
-And there will be nothing like soaking in a hot tub after an exhilerating day on the Tallulah River.
+Now that you know what to expect in this beautiful part of North Georgia don't hesitate to go ahead and set up your stay in the North Georgia cabins as I can assure you this will be a long day in the water.
+And there will be nothing like soaking in a hot tub after an exhilarating day on the Tallulah River.
 Be sure to consult the river flows before planning your trip as well as the weather.
 This will undoubtedly be a trip you will never forget.
 Get ready for the ride of your life!

-While there are plenty of ways to get wet near Helen, GA and the Cedar Creek Cabins, there is also plenty of water that only requires admiration and not participation.
+While there are plenty of ways to get wet near Helen, GA, and the Cedar Creek Cabins, there is also plenty of water that only requires admiration and not participation.
 Some of Georgia’s most famous waterfalls are located in this area, such as Anna Ruby Falls and Horse Trough Falls in Chattahoochee National Forest and Dukes Creek Falls on the Russell Scenic Highway outside of town.

 Grab hiking boots and a picnic and head up to Raven Cliff Falls, which is a five-mile hike with some challenging terrain, located in the Mark Trail Wilderness Area.

 Fly Fishing On The Chattahoochee River

 Looking for a special experience on the Chattahoochee River?
 Tubing is fun, but learning to fly fish is a skill that you can take home with you!

 The Chattahoochee River offers amazing catfish, bass, and trout fishing year-round.
 Regardless of the season the river remains cool and inviting.
 The area between the Helen Georgia flea market and North Georgia BBQ restaurant is a local favorite for trout fishing.
 You can use any type of bait except live minnow and there are no limitations on hooks.
 It is important to following Georgia fishing regulations and to secure a fishing license before your trip begins.